objectcomputing/check-ins/CONTRIBUTING.md

 - All manual tests pass (e.g: Functional, user interface testing)
 - Necessary documentation is reviewed
 - Implementation is deployed to the appropriate environment

+# Technologies Used and Dev Setup
+<a id="markdown-technologies-used-and-dev-setup" name="technologies-used-and-dev-setup"></a>
+The following technologies are required for development
+- Install NVM, use NVM to install latest version of Node.js
+- Java 11
+- Micronaut 2.0 or above
+- Docker (latest version)
+- Gradle 6.3

+*Note - If you are getting a error of `org.postgresql.util.PSQLException: FATAL: database "checkinsdb" does not exist` you will need to delete your local copy of postgres and only use the docker version*